See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 - Planning supply needs

-- Setting up aeroplane runways, bunkers and managing expat accommodation
+- Setting up aeroplane runways, managing expat accommodation and ensuring security measures are managed

 - Ordering food and supplies for both the expat compound and the health facilities